addgene/openbio/docs/serotypes.md

 [addgene/openbio/docs](https://addgene.github.io/openbio)
 # The Serotypes Command
 The __serotypes__ command helps Addgene’s Research team determine the serotype of a viral vector prep using Next Generation Sequencing (NGS) of the prep.
 Addgene has identified unique sequences for commonly used capsids.
 The command reads all FASTQ files from an input folder, extracts the reads and counts the occurrences of each sequence.
 A small amount of RepCap plasmid is packaged within the AAV, so the capsid used for production will be represented in the FASTQ data.
 For example, an AAV2 vector should return counts for the AAV2 sequence, but not for the AAV5 or other sequences.
-If you include the name of the serotype you expect in the FASTQ file name, the command will report if the top match corresponds to this expectation.

 ### Notes:
 * Occasionally, you will have spurious matches for other serotypes, but one sequence should be the clear majority.
 * Only a small amount of RepCap plasmid is packaged, so if you don’t have any matches it may be that you need a higher number of NGS reads.
 * If you are using a different capsid sequence (for instance, you may have the same amino acid sequence, but have a different DNA sequence than the one Addgene uses in our RepCap plasmids), you will need to adjust the capsid sequences that the program is searching for such that your capsid sequence matches the one in the program.
+See the Configuration section below for how to add your own signatures.
+* If you include the name of the serotype you expect in the FASTQ file name, the command will report if the top match corresponds to this expectation.

 ## Configuration
-The command’s parameters can be modified by editing the file `parameters.py` using your favorite text editor) To change the parameter values, locate the block named `Serotypes_Parameters` and follow the examples in the file, paying special attention to the use of double quotes for all text.
+The command’s parameters can be modified by editing the file `parameters.py` (using your favorite text editor) To change the parameter values, locate the block named `Serotypes_Parameters` and follow the examples in the file, paying special attention to the use of double quotes for all text.
 The parameters are:
 * __input_folder__: the folder where the FASTQ files are.
 Enter the full path or a path relative to the toolkit folder.
 * __output_folder__: the folder for the output CSV files.
 Enter the full path or a path relative to the toolkit folder.
 * __signatures__: name and sequence of the signatures that the command will look for.
-Addgene has identified unique sequences for commonly used capsids, and this parameter is pre-populated with them.
-You may add other sequences if you need, just follow the example syntax, and separate them by commas.
+This parameter is pre-populated with the signatures that Addgene has identified for commonly used capsids.
+You may add other sequences if you need to, just follow the example syntax, and separate them by commas.

 ## Procedure
 1. Make sure you have [downloaded](https://github.com/addgene/openbio/archive/master.zip) and expanded the latest code into your Home folder